 Point 4-5: 770m.
-Cross the lane (footpath opposite), pass the old barn/farm shelter and turn right (now heading southish) onto a lane by the hamlet of Upper Austin (on the left is some scrap land that will apparently be built on, there used to be a black barn on it).
+Cross the lane (footpath opposite), past the new barn and turn right (now heading southish) onto a lane by the hamlet of Upper Austin (on the left is some scrap land that will apparently be built on, there used to be a black barn on it).
 Walk through the hamlet (interesting dairy and stable conversions and finally a house with a beautiful glass extension) then take a left fork which becomes the footpath again past an interesting, large newly built home heading south down a valley (there’s a ‘private’ sign here that might confuse, but don’t worry – you are on a public footpath).
 Again, you are passing the overgrown golf course.
 To the right, up the hillside (watch for the sign) on yet another overgrown path, is a memorial to Percy Pilcher who flew his manned gliders here in the late 1890s and nearly beat the Wright Brothers to powered flight – a story that’s not really come to the public’s attention much.
 It’s a superb viewpoint but a 15-minute detour.
-If you don’t take the Pilcher detour continue south on the path until it takes a sharp left through a hedgerow/tree corridor going gradually uphill; up ahead is private property now wonderfully rewilded (this is point 5).
+If you don’t take the Pilcher detour continue south on the path until it takes a sharp left through a hedgerow/tree corridor going gradually uphill; up ahead is private property (‘do not enter’ sign) now wonderfully rewilded (this is point 5).
 (If you had taken the Pilcher detour just retrace your steps down the hill and turn right at the bottom until you reach the aforementioned hedgerow corridor heading uphill east.)